Small Business Resources And Where To Find Help- The Ultimate Small Business Startup Guide Part 7

 This final section of the guide contains a bunch of resources that I either used or consulted with when forming our online wedding linens store.

-- Trademark Issues – Go to the USPTO Website to make sure that your business name has not been taken or registered as a trademark in the federal database
+- Trademark Issues – Go to the USPTO Website to make sure that your business name has not been taken or registered as a trademark in the federal database.
+Or you can go to CorpNet.com and have them do all of the work for you.

-- Incorporating Your Business – Instead of hiring a lawyer, you can pay a small fee to a service like My Corporation and they will handle all of the paperwork for you.
-Don’t bother paying for a third party service if you are forming an LLC because the LLC paperwork is relatively straightforward.
+- Incorporating Your Business – Instead of hiring a lawyer, you can pay a small fee to a service like CorpNet and they will handle all of the paperwork for you.
+(Click on the link to get a FREE 20 minute consult and 10% off with coupon code:MWQHJ)

 - Getting A FEIN – Simply go to the IRS Website and register your EIN in a matter of seconds online!

-- Register Your DBA or Fictitious Business Name – Services like LegalZoom.com will handle all of the necessary paperwork for a DBA at a very modest fee.
+- Register Your DBA or Fictitious Business Name – Services like CorpNet.com will handle all of the necessary paperwork for a DBA at a very modest fee.
 Don’t waste your time doing it yourself.
 Just pay someone to do it.
+(Click on the link to get a FREE 20 minute consult and 10% off with coupon code:MWQHJ)

 - Obtain All Business Specific Permits – If you are starting a business in California, then the CalGold Website is an excellent free resource.
-Otherwise you can pay for a service like LegalZoom.com to find and register all of the necessary permits for you.
+Otherwise you can pay for a service like CorpNet.com to find and register all of the necessary permits for you.
+(Click on the link to get a FREE 20 minute consult and 10% off with coupon code:MWQHJ)

 - Small Business Taxes – There’s no better resource for tax rules than good ole IRS.gov.
 You can find all of the necessary tax forms online here as well.